-The Leadership Practicum offers a practicum experience for students who have studied leadership in the School of Business and Management.
+This course offers a Practicum experience for students who have studied leadership in the School of Business and Management.
 It is the terminal course in the leadership studies area, and its intent is to allow students to make use of what they have learned about leadership.
 That is, it provides an opportunity to apply that learning to professional contexts in which they are currently involved—at work or otherwise—through a carefully designed project.
 In addition, the course requires that each student act as a leadership consultant (working as a member of a consulting team) to other students in the class, advising them on their leadership projects through both informal advice and formal, written critiques.

 After completing this course, you should be able to:

 You are also encouraged to make use of the texts you used for previous courses in the leadership series, along with other resources from the library’s online electronic resources.

 Leadership Practicum is a three-credit online course.
 It consists of three modules and is the terminal course in the leadership series.
 Students propose and carry out a leadership project, providing guidance throughout to their classmates and receiving guidance in kind from their classmates.
 Modules include learning objectives and activities.
 Module titles are listed below.

 For your formal work in the course, you are required to participate in online discussion forums, complete module papers, propose and carry out a leadership project, and complete a final project paper.
 See below for more details.

 Consult the Course Calendar for assignment due dates.